wahl horse clipping supplies

 For the love of all things horse, use a thermometer for your guy.

-What to do if Your Horse is Getting Overheated
+What to do if Your Horse is Overheated

-• Do not feed electrolytes.
+• Do not give electrolytes.
 Their body is already unbalanced, and electrolytes can exacerbate the issue.
-Electrolytes should be administered before exercise or when your horse is expected to sweat.
+Administer electrolytes before exercise or when your horse is expected to sweat.

-• Do not force any water into his mouth.
+• Do not force any water into their mouth.
 If they want to drink, they can.
 Provide fresh water.

 • Do not give any medications.